uoe-eng/tabularasa/README.md

 # SLD - Search List Detail

-SLD is a Vue plugin which acts as a wrapper around a variety of PrimeVue widgets to provide a Search-List-Detail interface.
+SLD is a Vue plugin which acts as a wrapper around a variety of [PrimeVue]{https://www.primefaces.org/primevue/} widgets to provide a Search-List-Detail interface.

 SLD takes in a `configuration` 'schema' (which defines the look and feel of the UI, and how data is presented), and `collections` data, which contains data items to be displayed.